Natural Remedies For Constipation

 Peppermint essential oil for constipation.

 High-quality essential oils can be your best friend when dealing with digestive unrest on a regular basis.
 Peppermint is the most commonly recommended solution for belly issues, especially when you're dealing with excess gas or bloating from the constipation.
 The menthol helps to soothe smooth muscle spasms in the colon, allowing for a relaxed passage through your intestine.
 Research has also shown peppermint essential oil in enteric-coated capsules to be successful in the treatment of irritable bowel syndrome (IBS).
 I recommend applying peppermint directly to your abdomen for quick relief, just make sure to double check with your doctor first if you have a chronic issue.
+Just beware that peppermint can also cause heartburn, so if you develop this problem, ingesting peppermint might not be for you.

 Ginger for constipation.